 If you have questions regarding this policy or our handling of your personal information, please email us at firstname.lastname@example.org.

-Our legal status under UK data protection law is that of a data controller, and in this capacity we will securely store and process your personal information which you have provided to us.
-Data controller is a legal term used in the Data Protection Act 1998 (the Act) to signify the person who controls what to do with any given personal information.
-As data controller we have registered with the Information Commissioner’s Office and our registration number is ZA218199.
+Our legal status under UK data protection law is that of a “controller”, and in this capacity we will securely store and process your personal information which you have provided to us.
+Controller is a legal term used in data protection legislation to signify the person who controls what to do with any given personal information.
+As controller we have registered with the Information Commissioner’s Office and our registration number is ZA218199.

 collection of information